andododo/yt-dlp-ando-script/README.md

 # yt-dlp-ando-script
-personal yt-dlp script for easier downloading of my format need to add log in script
+Personal yt-dlp script for easier downloading of my format.

+Use the .py file for now.
+The .bat file is inconsistent with handling the new yt-dlp.